• Skip to primary navigation

 4. Upcycling Fabrics – Leather

-Not only is the leather from old handbags great for upcycling but leather belts are fun to use too.
-I’ve even been known to cut the leather from a sofa/couch destined for the dump.
+The leather from old handbags is excellent for upcycling, and leather belts are also fun to use.
+I’ve even cut the leather from a sofa/couch destined for the dump.

-I have crafted with both real leather and faux leather.
+I have crafted with both genuine leather and faux leather.
 Both are just as good for upcycled crafts.
 You can paint leather and even print on leather.

-Leather is another fabric that won’t fray.
-So no need to stitch hems.
-The fabric can be sewn, glued and fixed with eyelets and rivets.
+Leather is another fabric that won’t fray, so stitching hems is unnecessary.
+The material can be sewn, glued and fixed with eyelets and rivets.

 Discarded sofa source of leather